 1. To sell vehicles abroad

-Packing and shipping stolen vehicles almost immediately after they are taken is quite common. often times their vehicle identification numbers (VINs) are still intact.
+Packing and shipping stolen vehicles almost immediately after they are taken is quite common.
+Often times, their Vehicle Identification Numbers (VIN) are still intact.
 These stolen vehicles sell for many times their original market value.
-Police in Peel Region say that 80 to 85 percent of stolen vehicles are in connection to organized crime and will most likely be sent overseas.
+An article from RATES.CA states “In 2022, there were more than 8,000 reported vehicle thefts in Toronto, Ontario alone, up from 5,600 in 2021” and will most likely be sent overseas.
 Destination ports typically include countries within West Africa, Europe and the Caribbean.
-According to Interpol, “For organized criminal groups, the acquisition, shipment, and trade of stolen vehicles is a low-risk way to make profits.
-Stolen vehicles are frequently trafficked in order to finance and carry out other criminal activities, ranging from drug trafficking, arms dealing, people smuggling and international terrorism.”

 Did you know that cars stolen from Ontario and Quebec are openly being advertised and sold in Nigeria and Ghana?
-According to a Marketplace investigation for CBC.ca, stolen vehicles are being brazenly sent overseas by thieves that leave behind identifiable bumper stickers and even licence plates!
+According to a Toronto Sun article, “Stolen Ontario vehicles may have gone to Ghana but can be found online in 60 seconds.”